dthain/opsys-sp25/project2.md

 ## Turning In

-This assignment is due on Friday, January 9th at 11:59PM.
+This assignment is due on Friday, February 7th at 5:00PM.

 Review the [general instructions](general) for assignments.